webiny/docs.webiny.com/docs/developer-tutorials/new-theme-overview.md

 ## Structure

-The default theme structure is as following:
+The default theme structure looks like this:

 ```plaintext
 .